Margeli/AppVeyor/README.md

 ### How to get your GitHub authentication token

 First of all, it’s important to say that an authentication token is like a password, so manage them like that.
-The difference is that it is used for scripts or commands, in a addition you can revoke them and generate lots of them.
+The difference is that it is used for scripts or commands, in addition you can revoke them and generate lots of them.
 So, to generate one of them you need to go [Here](https://github.com/settings/tokens) or manually going to your GitHub, and go to _Settings_ (the general settings, not the repository ones).
 There is a section _Developer Settings_ with a subsection _Personal Access Tokens_.

 <img src="WebPageAssets/captura7.png" alt="hi" class="inline">